Important documents for Palm Island residents:

-Levitt Robinson Solicitors is running a class action on behalf of Aboriginal residents of Palm Island concerning allegations of institutionalised racial discrimination within the Queensland Police Service in the events surrounding the 2004 death of Palm Island’s Mulrinji (aka Cameron Doomadgee) in police custody.
+Levitt Robinson Solicitors ran a class action on behalf of Aboriginal residents of Palm Island concerning allegations of institutionalised racial discrimination within the Queensland Police Service in the events surrounding the 2004 death of Palm Island’s Mulrinji (aka Cameron Doomadgee) in police custody.

 An internal investigation into Mulrunji’s death cleared the police of all wrongdoing.
 Queensland’s Crime and Misconduct Commission was later to conclude that “the investigation into the death of Mulrunji was seriously flawed, its integrity gravely compromised in the eyes of the very community it was meant to serve.”

 The death in custody and flawed police investigation sparked a protest in the local community – since dubbed the “Palm Island Riots” by the media.
 In response, the Queensland police declared a state of emergency on the Island and proceeded to send waves of armed police officers to arrest numerous Palm Island residents in their homes.

 Levitt Robinson acted for the residents of Palm Island affected by those events.

 An initial trial of the lead applicants’ claims was held in September 2015 and April 2016.
 On 5 December 2016, the Federal Court ruled in favour of the applicants, awarding them a total of $220,000 in compensation and interest, as well as legal costs.